dgroomes/stackoverflow-look-back/README.md

   Solidify on a "Posts viewer" name for the `generate-html.html` (do all the code renaming) and create a "download" option as a button on this page.
+* DONE Consider adding RPC from the extension to the web page.
+Currently there is only the other way where the extension background script is the RPC server and the web page is the RPC client.
+But the other way would create a needed communication channel.
+Currently, the way that the extension communicates commands to the web page is an awkward "load another tiny script on the page" strategy.
+The many little content scripts and web scripts added to handle the dispatch of the "scrape votes" or "expand posts" command is verbose.
+They include:
+    * (DONE Converted to RPC) `content-script-scrape-votes.js`
+    * (DONE Converted to RPC) `content-script-expand-posts.js`
+    * (DONE Converted to RPC) `web-scrape-votes.js`
+    * (DONE Converted to RPC) `web-expand-posts.js`

+  They could all go removed and replaced with an RPC server (listener) that listens for the "scrape votes" or "expand posts" command from the extension background script.
+    * DONE First, start by defining an `RpcServer` interface class and a `BackgroundScriptRpcServer` class.
+Use the `BackgroundScriptRpcServer` in `init-common.js`.
+    * DONE Next, define a server on the front-end and a client in the background.
+This is a bit abstract so I need to gather my thoughts.
+Consider the *direction-specific* messaging channels that already exist:
+        * From web page to background scripts (Chrome; `ChromiumRpcClient.js` `ChromiumBackgroundScriptRpcServer.js`)
+        * From web page to content scripts (Firefox; `FirefoxRpcClient.js` to `content-script-messaging-proxy.js`)
+        * From content script to background (Firefox; `content-script-messaging-proxy.js` to `FirefoxBackgroundScriptRpcServer.js`)

+      The stumbling block that I'll run into when developing a "background to front-end communication channel" is I think the only way to "listen" for messages from the web page is via a `window.addEventListener` listener.
+      Chrome's extension APIs allow a web page to *send* messages to the extension messaging system via `chrome.runtime.sendMessage`
+      but I don't think there is a similar API to listen for messages.
+Instead we must resort to listening to the window object.
+And this design requires that we have a messaging component in a content script because content scripts have have access to the window while the background scripts do not.
+Long story short, we need to incorporate `content-script-messaging-proxy.js`
+      into our Chromium design (before, it was just for Firefox) and then extend `content-script-messaging-proxy.js` to handle both directions.
+It should transfer messages from the web page to the background scripts and it should do the reverse: transfer messages from the background scripts to the web page.
+        * DONE Prototype a "server to front-end" RPC for Firefox.
+Why Firefox?
+Because it already incorporates the `content-script-messaging-proxy.js` so it will be easier.
+And if the prototype works, there's a much clearer path for a general implementation and/or a Chromium implementation.
+* DONE Standardize on RPC class naming convention.
+    * For clients, the name should follow: 1) BrowserDescriptor 2) SourceDescription 3) DestinationDescriptor 4) "
+      RpcClient"
+    * For servers, the name should follow: 1) BrowserDescriptor 2) DestinationDescriptor 3) "RpcServer"

+  The class comments should follow the same order.
+* DONE Consider turning `content-script-messaging-proxy.js` into a specific component of the RPC system.
+The genericness of it is becoming more confusing I think.
+This work will include baking in the "procedure target RPC" in the RpcClient and RpcServer classes and also handling it in the content script proxy.

 ## Notes